minau87/meansurveys/README.md

 For the frontend we're using [Angular](https://angular.io/), thus completing the [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) which we chose as our technology stack for this assignment.

-For visualizing the results we're using __Charts.js__.
+For visualizing the results we're using __Chart.js__.
 Depending on how much progress is made in the limited amount of time we have, real-time updates for displaying the results are an option we consider.